Diverse contexts, common game

 our main activities

 A kick off gathering - to define a common pedagogic approach and methodology.
-This sets foundation for the all of the coming Workshop Camps, which will take place in all four target countries - (Senegal, Burkina Faso, Palestine, Cameroon)
+This sets foundation for the all of the coming Workshop Camps, which will take place in three target countries - (Senegal, Burkina Faso, Palestine)

-The primary objective of the Documentary workshop is to offer young football players, 14 -19 years old, the craft of documentary filmmaking.
+The primary objective of the Documentary workshop was to offer young football players, 14 -19 years old, the craft of documentary filmmaking.

 The overall goal of the program is that by the time students pick up a camera or sit down to edit, they will have learned – from practice, from study, from lectures, from professionals – how to best tell a true story, by practicing the complicated blend of elements that make up a documentary film.